adamgalyoon/WeatherStationAPI/README.md

 # Requirements

-To build and run this app locally you will need a few things:
+To build and run this app locally you will need to install the following:

 - Install [Node.js](https://nodejs.org/en/)
 - Install [MongoDB](https://docs.mongodb.com/manual/installation/)